 Whilst finding a genetic solution may be some years off, research suggests that early intervention can delay the onset of the disease and may reduce the number of cases of osteoarthritis by about 500,000 within 15 years.

-In addition, there are actions that you can take immediately to minimise joint inflammation and therefore the impact of arthritis.
-The key lies with optimising joint health by:
+In addition, there are actions that you can take immediately to minimize joint inflammation and therefore the impact of arthritis.
+The key lies with optimizing joint health by:

 1. Reducing chronic muscle and joint tension which leads to muscle tightness, joint stiffness, poor alignment, nervous tissue irritation and eventually pain.
-The best way to do this is with meditation/relaxation techniques, remedial massage, joint mobilisation and PNF or prolonged stretching (Yoga), and correcting postures and movements through the use of better equipment (e.g. pillows, beds, chairs, work stations etc.)
+The best way to do this is with meditation/relaxation techniques, remedial massage, joint mobilization, and PNF or prolonged stretching (Yoga), and correcting postures and movements through the use of better equipment (e.g. pillows, beds, chairs, work stations, etc.)

-3. Improving your physical capacity, through an appropriate conditioning, rehabilitation and prevention programs.
-These programs must emphasize ideal alignment, correct joint stabilisation and precise muscle control with integration into the optimal performance of every day movements.
-Among the best programs are clinical pilates and hydrotherapy, and functional strengthening classes;
+3. Improving your physical capacity, through appropriate conditioning, rehabilitation, and prevention programs.
+These programs must emphasize ideal alignment, correct joint stabilization and precise muscle control with integration into the optimal performance of everyday movements.
+Among the best programs are clinical pilates and hydrotherapy, and functional strengthening classes

 For more information or for an appointment, please call Bodywise Health on 1 300 263 994.